Why learn Russian of all the choices?

 The knowledge of language unlocks doors and opens a whole new world for you.

-To be able to interact at the world level and understand the social and cultural functions, language skills are indispensable.
+Language skills are indispensable to be able to interact at the world level and understand the social and cultural functions.

 You might already have your genuine reasons for acquiring a new language.

 Maybe you plan to do business abroad or visit the country concerned as a tourist or student.
 The benefits are endless!

 It’s not usually the first choice people think of when they envy to learn a different language.